Badr Hari: 2014

-2016–present
+2016–2026

 Hari made his Glory debut against the reigning Heavyweight Champion Rico Verhoeven at Glory: Collision on October 12, 2016.
 Hari appeared to have won the first round, opening a cut on Verhoeven's nose.
 Verhoeven was more aggressive in the second round and landed knee in the clinch which broke Hari's arm.
 As Hari was unable to continue fighting, Verhoeven was awarded the technical knockout victory.

 On 3 March 2018, Hari fought Gerges.
 Hari won the fight by unanimous decision, but a year after the fight it was revealed that both fighters had used sports supplements that contained prohibited substances; as a result, both fighters were suspended.
 Hari failed a drug test prior to Glory 51: Rotterdam, and was issued with a 19-month suspension after tests on samples provided indicated a violation of Netherlands rules regarding prohibited substances for competitive athletes.
 Gerges, who faced Hari at the event, was also issued with an official reprimand.

 On April 20, 2019, it was announced that Hari failed a drug test prior to Glory 51: Rotterdam.
 He was issued with a 19-month suspension after tests on samples provided indicated a violation of Doping Autoriteit Netherlands rules regarding prohibited substances for competitive athletes.
 Hesdy Gerges, who faced Hari at the event, was also issued with an official reprimand.

 Hari challenged Rico Verhoeven for the Glory Heavyweight Championship in his first post-suspension fight.
 The bout took place at Glory 74: Arnhem on 21 December 2019.
 In the sold-out GelreDome, in front of 30 000 fans, Verhoeven won the fight by a third-round technical knockout.
 Hari once again found early success, knocking Verhoeven down in both the first and third rounds.
 Early on in the third round however, Hari suffered a broken ankle from a missed kick, once again rendering him unable to continue competing.

 Aside from selling out the arena, the rematch also drew 3.5 million viewers, an estimated 53% of the live television audience in the Netherlands, which was the second highest viewership of a live sports broadcast, in Dutch television history.